Georgiana Cavendish, Duchess of Devonshire: Literature

+Music

+Georgiana was among a few women whose work exemplified English theatre and popular songs of the late-eighteenth century, along with Harriet Abrams, Dorothea Bland, and Mary Ann Wrighten Pownall.
+Her work includes the vocal composition I Have a Silent Sorrow Here (The favorite song ... in, The Stranger) which was adapted by Mr. Shaw and R.B.
+Sheridan.

 Science

-The Duchess had a small laboratory where she conducted chemistry experiments and studied geology, natural history and was most passionate for mineralogy.
+The Duchess had a small laboratory where she conducted chemistry experiments and studied geology, natural history; she was most passionate for mineralogy.
 In addition to her scientific curiosity, Georgiana wanted to contribute to her children's education.

-Her interest in science arose in part as she was related through marriage to the pneumatic chemist Henry Cavendish whose lab she visited in Clapham.
-The Duchess frequently engaged in scientific dialogue with prominent scientists of the era including Sir Charles Blagden, Professor Henri Struve, Horace Bénédict de Saussure, Sir Joseph Banks, Sir William Hamilton, Professor Gian Vincenzo Petrini, White Watson, Bryan Higgins, and Benjamin Thompson.
-Her knowledge of chemistry and mineralogy was regarded as genius as Thomas Beddoes wrote to Erasmus Darwin noting Georgiana, "manifested a knowledge of modern chemistry superior to that he should have supposed any duchess or lady in England was possessed of".
-Petrini, Blagden, and Henry Cavendish likewise contacted her mother Countess Spencer remarking upon the Duchess's aptitude, degree of knowledge she acquired, and extraordinary observations in the field of mineralogy.
+Her interest in science arose in part because she was related through marriage to the pneumatic chemist Henry Cavendish whose lab she visited in Clapham.
+The Duchess frequently engaged in scientific discussions with prominent figures of the era, including Sir Charles Blagden, Professor Henri Struve, Horace-Bénédict de Saussure, Sir Joseph Banks, Sir William Hamilton, Professor Gian Vincenzo Petrini, White Watson, Bryan Higgins, and Benjamin Thompson.
+Her knowledge of chemistry and mineralogy was regarded as genius; Thomas Beddoes wrote to Erasmus Darwin noting that Georgiana, "manifested a knowledge of modern chemistry superior to that he should have supposed any duchess or lady in England was possessed of".
+Petrini, Blagden, and Henry Cavendish likewise contacted her mother Countess Spencer remarking upon the Duchess's aptitude, the degree of knowledge she acquired, and her extraordinary observations in the field of mineralogy.
 In pursuit of her interest, she hiked to the summit of Mount Vesuvius to observe and study the active crater and later began the Devonshire Mineral Collection at Chatsworth (the main seat of the dukes of Devonshire).

-The Duchess played a key role in formulating, with Thomas Beddoes, the idea of establishing the Pneumatic Institution in Bristol.
-Her efforts to establish the Pneumatic Institute which advanced the study of factitious airs is an important event that provided framework for modern anesthesia as well as modern biomedical research in gasotransmitters.
+The Duchess played a key role, with Thomas Beddoes, in formulating the idea of establishing the Pneumatic Institution in Bristol.
+Her efforts to establish the Pneumatic Institute, which advanced the study of factitious airs, is an important event that provided a framework for modern anesthesia as well as modern biomedical research in gasotransmitters.

 Gambling

 As was common among the aristocracy of her time, Georgiana routinely gambled for leisure and amusement.
-Her gaming spiraled into a ruinous addiction, however, made worse by her emotional instability.
+However, her gaming spiraled into a ruinous addiction made worse by her emotional instability.

-In the first years of her marriage, she accumulated debts that surpassed the 4,000 pounds that the Duke provided her annually as pin money.
+In the first years of her marriage, she accumulated debts surpassing the incredibly generous £4,000 that the Duke provided her annually as pin money.
 Her own mother disapproved and admonished her, unsuccessfully, to break her habit.
-After she had first incurred over 3,000 pounds in debt, Georgiana implored her parents to give her a loan as she absolutely would not inform her husband of her debts.
-Her parents acquiesced and told her to inform the Duke, who nevertheless found out beforehand and repaid them.
+After she had first incurred over £3,000 in debt, Georgiana implored her parents to give her a loan as she absolutely would not inform her husband of her debts.
+Her parents acquiesced and told her to inform the Duke; he nevertheless found out beforehand and repaid them.

-For the rest of her life, Georgiana continued to amass an immense, ever-escalating debt that she always tried to keep hidden from her husband (even though he was among the richest men in the land).
-While she would admit to some amount, it was always less than the total, which even she could not keep up with.
-In confidence, she would ask for loans from the Prince of Wales.
-At one point, to try to settle some of her debts, she did not shrink from pressing her friend, the affluent banker Thomas Coutts for funds.
+In 1784, her gambling debt was £100,000 or the equivalent to £13 million today.
+Georgiana's debt was so astronomical that it became a regular topic, which she loathed, writing: "I am cross, miserable and unhappy.
+I hate myself.
+I find my debts much talked of."
+Her husband almost left her due to her enormous debts.